Application Bachelor »Fine Arts«

 The following documents are to be submitted by international applicants:

-For the department »Film« should be submitted film work of all types completed during the past two years as DVD video.
+For the department »Film« should be submitted film work of all types completed during the past two years, ideally as on a memory stick or DVD video.
 For longer films, compilations of extracts are acceptable.
 Draft scripts, storyboards, photographs, drawings, collages, sketchbooks or anything else that clearly shows the working style of applicants should also be submitted.

 For the department »Painting/Drawing« are required a printed out portfolio (CD or USD sticks for digital works or films only) and a certain number of original works.
 Application portfolios submitted from abroad may contain photo-prints only in the place of original artworks, provided that a written explanation is submitted along with the application portfolio.